robertxa/QGis_Therion/README.en.md

 🇫🇷 [Lire en Français](./README.md)

-This repository contains QGis layer definitions and SVG symbols for visualizing Therion survey in QGis.
+This repository contains QGis layer definitions and SVG symbols for visualizing Therion surveys in QGis.

 The set is based on the standard UIS symbols.

-For more details, models, and scripts are available at https://github.com/robertxa/Topographies-Samoens_Folly.
+For more details, models, and scripts are available at https://github.com/robertxa/Topographies-Samoens_Folly and https://github.com/robertxa/pyThGIS.

 Description
 -----------